japila-books/spark-sql-internals/docs/physical-operators/HashedRelation.md

 close(): Unit
 ```

+Used when:

-Used when [ShuffledHashJoinExec](ShuffledHashJoinExec.md) physical operator is requested to [buildHashedRelation](ShuffledHashJoinExec.md#buildHashedRelation)
+* `ShuffledHashJoinExec` physical operator is requested to [buildHashedRelation](ShuffledHashJoinExec.md#buildHashedRelation)

 ### <span id="get"> get